Birds of North Carolina:

 Piedmont Mostly a transient, but scattered summer and winter records, where status at these two seasons is unclear.
 One conclusive breeding record: a dead chick was found at Winston-Salem (Forsyth) on 23 Apr 2023, where the pair of adults had been seen and heard on several occasions since 13 May [Chat 87:63-64 link].
 Rare to locally uncommon transient, but poorly surveyed; mainly Mar to early May, and Aug to early Oct.
 Possibly bred at Jordan Lake in 1977 and 1980, and near Winston-Salem in 1985.
 Numerous winter records for the Raleigh area, where a few might overwinter; a few early winter records elsewhere.
 One apparently overwintered along Howerton Road (Guilford), as it was frequently heard from 11 Dec 2019 into Mar 2020.
 A daily count of four from 18-23 Oct 2022 west of Apex (Wake) was notable.
 Peak counts: ?.

 Mountains Poorly known transient (about 19 reports), with two known breeding records, and several reports of possible or probable breeders.
 Assumed now (2023) to be likely breeding at sporadic sites in the region.
 Very rare to rare but poorly surveyed in spring and fall, at low elevations (below 2,500 feet).
 Higher elevation reports include one at Craggy Gardens (Buncombe) on 14 May 2006; one at Brookshire Park (Watauga) at 3,000 feet from 29 Oct - 3 Nov 2014; and one at Clawson-Burnley Park (Watauga) from 30 Apr - 10 May 2020.
 One to two were noted at Flat Rock (Henderson) from 24 Mar - 10 May 2016; could these have been breeding birds?
-Possibly one of these same birds was seen/heard there from 23 Mar - 21 May 2018.
+Possibly one of these same birds was seen/heard there from 23 Mar - 21 May 2018, and again there in spring 2024.
 Conclusive was an unpublished report at Meat Camp Environmental Studies Area north of Boone (Watauga), with MCCESA notes saying “Breeding record from MCCESA beginning on 7/17/2003.
 Persisted through summer with precocial young (5) seen with parent 8/23/2003”; another MCCESA record is for 14 Jul 2007, possibly suggestive of breeding.
 Two heard calling in a cattail marsh near Boone (Watauga), at roughly 3,600 feet elevation, from 19 May 2023 into summer were strongly suggestive of breeding; and a recently-fledged juvenile seen there on 23 Jun confirms breeding there.
-Casual (but increasing) in winter, with four such records -- an individual noted from 1 Jan into Mar 2017 at Charles D. Owen Park (Buncombe); one seen at Flat Rock (Henderson) from 6-28 Jan 2019; one at Jackson Park (Henderson) on 5 Jan 2022; and one at Enka Lake (Buncombe) from 21-25 Jan 2022.
+Casual (but increasing) in winter, with five such records -- an individual noted from 1 Jan into Mar 2017 at Charles D. Owen Park (Buncombe); one seen at Flat Rock (Henderson) from 6-28 Jan 2019; one at Jackson Park (Henderson) on 5 Jan 2022; one at Enka Lake (Buncombe) from 21-25 Jan 2022; and one to two at Flat Rock from 6-21 Feb 2024.
 Mainly Mar to May, Aug, Sep, and Nov.
 (Oddly, no Oct reports?).
 Peak counts: 2, Henderson, 3 Apr 2003.

 Finding Tips The descending grunting call is easily heard in migration and winter in tidewater marshes, especially in brackish marshes such as at Bodie Island and Roanoke Island at dawn and dusk.
 The rails readily respond to taped calls, and often hand clapping will get them calling.
 In summer, the "kid-ick, kid-ick" call is most often heard.
 They can occasionally be seen by looking along the muddy edges of brackish marshes at low tide, or by walking through marshes in an attempt to flush them.
 However, they are not as easy to see as is a Sora, or a Clapper Rail, and you might have to try to flush a calling bird, as a last resort.